-Fig. 14.
-Converging speed of two restoration path protocols in (a) relatively sparse networks and (b) relatively dense networks.
+Figure 12: Converging speed of different routing protocols in (a) relatively sparse networks and (b) relatively dense networks.

-network and is equal to the number of nodes in the network in a shared-medium network (not shown in Fig. 11).
+For the first group, only message overhead (as shown in Figures 11) and converging speed (as shown in Figure 12) are compared.
+Both non-restoration path protocols generate optimal paths.
+The average path length increase of BRP is presented in the second group.
+Figure 11 shows the magnitude of difference in message overhead between the restoration path and the two non-restoration path protocols.
+Both SL and ST generate thousands of control messages, while the average number of control messages generated by BRP is less than 10.
+In BRP, all control messages are sent along restoration paths, and along the restoration path, each node forwards a control message at most once.
+Therefore, the number of control messages is no more than the number of nodes in restoration paths.
+In SL, the control message containing the updated link-state information is flooded throughout the network.
+The number of control messages is equal to the total degree of nodes in the network (i.e., twice the number of links in the network) in a point-to-point network and is equal to the number of nodes in the network in a shared-medium network (not shown in Figure 11).
 In ST, only affected nodes (i.e., those nodes with their source trees adjusted) send control messages containing the added or deleted links in their source trees.
-The number of control messages is usually more than the total degree of the affected nodes because some affected nodes may send control messages more than once.
-Fig. 12 shows that the restoration path protocol also has faster converging speed than nonrestoration path protocols.
-In relatively sparse networks, ST takes more steps than SL because control messages may propagate back and forth to rebuild an optimal path in ST. In relatively dense networks, ST and SL need a similar number of steps.
+The number of control messages is usually more than the total degree of the affected nodes, because some affected nodes may send control messages more than once.
+Figure 12 shows that the restoration path protocol also has faster converging speed than non-restoration path protocols.
+In relatively sparse networks, ST takes more steps than SL, because control messages may propagate back and forth to rebuild an optimal path in ST. In relatively dense networks, ST and SL need a similar number of steps.
 In these networks, ST is likely to rebuild optimal paths in the neighborhood of the faulty link and converges more quickly than SL.
 In both cases, the number of steps used by BRP is at most half of those used by SL or ST.

-For the second group, all three metrics are compared and BRP outperforms URP under all these metrics.
-Note that, when two restoration paths, unidirectional or bidirectional, are constructed simultaneously from both ends of the faulty link, their relationship can be one of the following three cases: 1) totally distinct (i.e., node-disjoint), 2) totally overlapped (i.e., single), or 3) partially overlapped.
-In case 1), URP requires the same number of steps and control messages as BRP, but may have a higher average length increase of affected paths.
-In case 2), URP has the same average length increase as BRP, but requires more steps and control messages to construct the restoration path.
-In case 3), URP requires more steps and control messages than BRP, as in case 2), and has a higher average length increase of affected paths, as in case 1).
-Simulation results show that, on average, the number of control messages generated by BRP is about 60 percent of that generated by URP (as shown in Fig. 13) and the number of steps used by BRP is also about 60 percent of that used by URP (as shown in Fig. 14) in both relatively dense and relatively sparse networks.
+For the second group, all three metrics are compared, and BRP outperforms URP under all these metrics.
+Note that when two restoration paths, uni-directional or bi-directional, are constructed simultaneously from both ends of the faulty link, their relationship can be one of the following three cases: (1) totally distinct (i.e., node-disjoint), (2) totally overlapped (i.e., single), or (3) partially overlapped.
+In case (1), URP requires the same number of steps and control messages as BRP, but may have a higher average length increase of affected paths.
+In case (2), URP has the same average length increase as BRP, but requires more steps and control messages to construct the restoration path.
+In case (3), URP requires more steps and control messages than BRP as in case (2), and has a higher average length increase of affected paths as in case (1).
+Simulation results show that, on average, the number of control messages generated by BRP is about 60% of that generated by URP (as shown in Figure 13), and the number of steps used by BRP is also about 60% of that used by URP (as shown in Figure 14) in both relatively dense and relatively sparse networks.